bowtiejicode/Reflective-PPIDxProcHollow/README.md

 ## Change Logs
 2022-12-10 -- v1.1
-   - Integrated with PPID
+   - Integrated with PPID spoofing
-   - Resolved v1.0 issue on alerting Windows Defender upon spawning cmd.exe from meterpreter shell (Evading latest Win Def as of 10 Dec 2022)
+   - Evading latest Windows Defender again as of 10 Dec 2022

 2021-09-18 -- v1.0
    - Simple Process Hollowing
-   - Windows Defender alert pop up when launch cmd.exe but our meterpreter shell will not die (probably work to resolve this in next ver)
+   - Windows Defender alert pop up when launch cmd.exe but our meterpreter shell will not die